yilmazedis/yilmazedis/README.md

 -->

-I'm a full-time iOS Developer 👨&zwj;💻 working remotely since 2021 🚀
+I'm a full-time iOS Developer 👨&zwj;💻 making mobile app since 2018 🚀

 I love to take a project from scratch and develop it to the end by following the design stages.
 I enjoy working as a team, as well as I can develop alone.
 During the development processes, I can not only write code, but also support the team in project design.